dorsho88/shoppinglist/README.md

-## This shopping list was made with React using Hooks and Context.
+## This shopping list was made from scratch with React using Hooks and Context.

 ## Installation